COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 Also, when you hover over your child, you send the message that you think they’re incapable of doing it themselves, or that you don’t trust them to do it on their own.
 This leads to a lack of self-confidence.
 Your child may feel he/she isn’t able to make the right decisions unless you’re involved.

 This amplifies anxiety and stress.
-Recent research suggests that parental overinvolvement can lead to mental health issues like anxiety and depression as children get older and try to make it on their own.
+Research suggests that parental overinvolvement can lead to mental health issues like anxiety and depression as children get older and try to make it on their own.

 So how much parenting is the right amount?
 There’s a difference between being an overinvolved parent and an engaged parent.
 Research shows that some degree of hands-on parenting can benefit children.
 Putting a lot of time, energy and thought into raising children is a good thing.